 Oxytocin mainly causes smooth muscle contraction.

-- Effect on the uterus and birth: Oxytocin causes the contraction of the pregnant uterus, especially toward the end of gestation, and is partially responsible for affecting delivery.
+- Effect on uterus and birth: Oxytocin causes rhythmic contractions of the pregnant uterus, especially toward the end of gestation, and is partly responsible for the progression of labor and delivery.

-- Effect of oxytocin on milk ejection: Oxytocin impacts the mammary gland.
-Suckling generates a neurogenic reflex that stimulates the production of oxytocin.
-It causes contraction of the myoepithelial called expelling the milk into milk ducts from the acini.
+- Effect on milk ejection: Oxytocin acts on the mammary gland.
+Suckling triggers a neuroendocrine reflex that stimulates oxytocin release, causing contraction of myoepithelial cells and expulsion of milk from the alveoli into the milk ducts.